It’s never too early to start a good oral health routine, so caring for your child’s teeth is vital.

 Up and running: 6 years onwards

 By the age of six or seven, adult teeth will have started to erupt.
 For this reason, it’s especially important that sugary food and drink is avoided if possible.

 Children should continue using the right toothpaste for their age, with a fluoride level of between 1350ppm and 1500ppm.
 Brushing should still be supervised by an adult every day until children are over seven years old and you’re sure they’re doing it correctly.

-You can ensure your child receives the best start in oral healthcare by registering them on one of Denplan’s Plans for Children.
-These are designed with your child in mind and tailored specifically to their dental needs.
+You can ensure your child receives the best start in oral healthcare by registering them on Denplan for Children.
+This plan is designed with your child in mind and tailored specifically to their dental needs.

-To find out more, speak to a Denplan dentist near you »
+To find out more, speak to a member dentist near you »